-Cash is king: The best cash back credit cards for 2020
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 Where our benchmark card is better: The Citi Double Cash has an introductory offer on balance transfers and earns a higher 2% flat-rate cash back on all your everyday purchases for those who don’t want to worry about category bonuses and a maximum cap.

-Looking for a new credit card that earns travel rewards?
-Check out CNN Underscored’s list of the best travel credit cards of 2020.
+Looking for a credit card that earns travel rewards?
+Check out CNN Underscored’s list of the best travel credit cards of 2021.

 Get all the latest personal finance deals, news and advice at CNN Underscored Money.